 They starting “living” together after a month, but it wasn’t officially moving in as they lived on the same floor in university dorms.
 They technically had separate rooms, but spent all their time together anyways.

-For advice about dating someone from a different culture/language she writes: “Do it.
+For advice about dating someone from a different culture/language, intercultural relationships, she writes: “Do it.
 It’s way more interesting and eye-opening than dating someone from the same place as you.
 Dating someone from a different country makes the little things like where to eat and what to watch a whole conversation that you probably wouldn’t have otherwise.
 For example, I once spent a whole evening showing my boyfriend my favorite classic rock playlist and it’s so exciting to see someone hear your favorite things for the very first time.
 Whereas if I dated someone from the states they would be like “cool I’ve heard this already” and you might miss out and sharing that “first-time” excitement.”

 In regards to language and cultural ties she writes that Israeli culture is more aggressive and she finds her boyfriend is more aggressive when he is speaking Hebrew than in French.